Planning Your Perfect Golf Simulator Room: Dimensions & Design Guide

 Whether you're a weekend warrior chasing consistency or a lifelong golfer building your dream retreat, your room layout sets the foundation.

 And at Golfsim Australia, we don’t do guesswork.
-We bring 15+ years of experience, state-of-the-art tech from Uneekor and a custom design team that helps you unlock the full potential of your space, without compromise.
+With 15+ years of experience, state-of-the-art Uneekor technology and a fully custom design team, we’ve worked with every kind of space, from spare bedrooms to double garages and even tight studios.
+Our tailored approach means we can make most spaces work, without compromise.

 So next time you're eyeing that spare room, double garage, or underused studio?